Skip to Content

 Net operating income will be considered when making a USDA income eligibility determination.
 A net loss counts for $0, but deductions for verifiable unreimbursed business expenses will be taken into account for the purpose of determining adjusted annual income.

 Qualifying income from an income-producing property will be calculated based on historical tax filing data.
-Plan to account for net operating income, and remember that certain deductions may factor into the adjusted annual income.
+Plan to account for net operating income and remember that certain deductions may factor into the adjusted annual income.

 Overtime and Seasonal Employment